sameer-sinha/SpringSecurity/README.md

 - Learn with precise and practical examples for advanced security scenarios such as ACL, REST, and Remember Me
 - See how to integrate with your choice of technology and framework

 ### How to ask questions / file bugs
+Quick technical requirements:
+- all the code samples need to run with Java 7

+### How to ask questions / file bugs

 If you find any bug/issue in any of the projects of the course, or if you just want to ask a question, **please use [the github issue tracker](https://github.com/eugenp/course/issues)** (and provide some minimal detail).
 Thanks.